xz-group/RoSE/README.md

 ## How to Use

-Details and Code regarding Cadence simulation will be updated soon.
+Details and code regarding Cadence simulation will be updated soon.

 ### Generate Specs